Pictured: Bedlam at Fratton Park as Portsmouth promoted to Championship

 Portsmouth, FA Cup winners under Harry Redknapp in 2008, were relegated from the Premier League in 2010 amid financial turmoil and would later spiral as low as League Two, English football’s fourth tier.

-The club stabilised following former Disney chief executive Michael Eisner’s takeover in 2017 after manager Paul Cook had led them to promotion back to League One.
+The club stabilised after a 2017 takeover from former Disney chief executive Michael Eisner, after manager Paul Cook had led them to promotion back to League One.

 Portsmouth spent seven seasons in the division, before amassing 94 points in 44 games this season under Mousinho, who is in his first senior head coach role.